• Skip to main content

 A few more tips from Dr. de Freitas:

-Of course, she can not wear a liner nor pad with her swim suit in the water (your might want to tell her what will happen to a pad soaked in water), but using a liner and then wearing gym pants over her bathing suit and hanging out on the beach shore or pool side is always an option.
+Of course, she can not wear a liner or pad with her swimsuit in the water (you might want to tell her what will happen to a pad soaked in water), but using a liner and then wearing gym pants over her bathing suit and hanging out on the beach shore or poolside is always an option.
 Eventually of course, especially if she is on the swim team, young girls learn how to use a tampon.
-As a general rule I see that most girls wait after a couple of cycles before trying to insert a tampon.
+As a general rule, I see that most girls wait a couple of cycles before trying to insert a tampon.
 But many young girls are diligent and will give the tampon a try.
 There are certainly no contraindications.

 Here are some basic guidelines: